THE PATH TO SOLUTION IS RARELY KIND

 But eventually, we do need solution.
 If you don’t have solution in a story, the story will feel incomplete.
 If it just ends just because the time period you set for it is over, then what you have written won’t feel complete.
 If it ends because the story was really just a trip from point A to point B with nothing to overcome, then what you have written won’t feel complete.
 Completion comes with solution.

 But if we do throw our character into deep water and then drop a rock on them, how can we possibly get them out of it to bring about the satisfying solution?
-Click here to download the show notes with extra resources!
+Listen in and find out!